ac615223s5/birdhome/collections/_posts/2024-06-06-general-update.markdown

 I set up my own server "Pepperbox" and started hosting some websites.
 I was a little scared to use docker but it was actually quite simple.
 I've started off with [searxng](https://stellar.agew.tech/) and [redlib](https://redlib.agew.tech/) but there will be more in the future.
 I like the idea of building my own sovereign web "territory" that I can use for a variety of services.

-Daylight has been getting real long lately, and today I saw the sun is up past 22.
+Daylight has been getting real long lately, with sunlight penetrating into the 22:00s.
 It's crazy how we still aren't at the solstice yet.
 I hope you are enjoying the summer.
 Have a good weekend!